libogonek/ogonek/text.markdown

 ### Equality

-`text::operator==` and `text::operator!=` test whether two instances of `text` are canonically equivalent or not.
-The Unicode standard requires that a conformant process treat any two canonically equivalent strings the same way.
+`operator==` and `operator!=` for `text` types test whether two instances of `text` are canonically equivalent or not.
+The Unicode standard requires that a conformant process treat any two canonically equivalent strings the same way, so no distinction is made by those operators.

 Instances of text with different template arguments can be compared with these operators.

+`std::hash` is specialised for `text` types with semantics that match those of `operator==`.

 ### See Also